ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/access-control-p2.md

 1. If there is at least one allowing entry for `U` and `P` and no denying entries for `U` and `P`, access is granted.
 2. Otherwise, access is denied.

-"Entry for `U` and `P`" means that `P` is mentioned in the `permissions` list and user `U` or at least one group in which user U is directly or indirectly a member is mentioned in the `subjects` list.
+“Entry for `U` and `P`” means that `P` is mentioned in the `permissions` list and either user `U` or at least one group in which user U is a direct or indirect member is mentioned in the `subjects` list.
 From that description, it follows specifically that if the effective list is empty, access will be denied.

 ## Object owner and owner user { #owner}